johnathanchiu/jpeg-compressor/README.md

 Use compress.py to compress photos.
 Put in entire file path when prompted.

 Use decompress.py to decompress photos.
-Save it as a PNG to view or view immediately.
+Save it as a PNG to view or otherwise view immediately using imageio.

 # Recent Additions